Resistance: The Hidden Drain on Our Energy, Part 2

 I shouldn’t feel like this.

-Just naming the resistance softens it.
+Just the act of seeing and naming the resistance softens it.

-2. Drop From Head to Body
+2. Drop Out of Your Head and Into Your Body

-your feet on the earth
+feel the connection of your feet on the earth

-your breath moving within you
+sense the breath moving within you - chest, belly

 The body lives in the present.
 Resistance mostly lives in thought.

-3. Allow One Inch of Space
+3. Allow Space

-The Paradox
+The Result

 In-joy softening,